dlang-community/awesome-d/README.md

 * [EMSI](https://github.com/economicmodeling) - A Career building company that uses D as their main language.
 Hosts their opensource projects.
 * [infognition](http://www.infognition.com/company.html) - Infognition is a self-funded and self-sustained company specializing in video processing and compression technologies for end-users and developers.
 They provide several opensource video related applications & tools written in D, hosted on [bitbucket](https://bitbucket.org/infognition/).
 They are also porting their main product--[Video Enchanser](http://www.infognition.com/VideoEnhancer/) from C/C++ to D.
 * [libmir](https://github.com/libmir) - D's numeric library development team
+* [sociomantic labs](https://www.sociomantic.com) - Berlin based company specializing in real-time bidding for online advertising.
+Main sponsor of the [annual D language conference](http://dconf.org).
+Has open-sourced large parts of their codebase as part of the [tsunami](https://github.com/sociomantic-tsunami) organization.

 ## Books
 *D related books.* You can find another list of books on the [Books](http://wiki.dlang.org/Books) D wiki page.